jreiche/aeo_radar/3_2_Sentinel_1_multitemporal_RGB_generation.md

 This part of the practical will give you a short overview on how to generate median values for each pixel over a set period of time for one Sentinel-1 polarization and then plot these as an RGB.

-The following code is creating an aoi, searches the Sentinel-1 catalogue within GEE based on dates and instrument metadata and prints the ImageCollection.
+The following code is creating an aoi, searches the Sentinel-1 catalogue within GEE based on dates and instrument metadata and prints the _ImageCollection_.

 ```java
 // Define a rectangular area of interest, by listing coordinates